anstylian/typestate-bitcoin-handshake/README.md

 ## Why Typestate?
-Typestate is a design pattern that allows as to leverage the type system and describe the our flow.
+Typestate is a design pattern that allows as to leverage the type system and describe our flow.
 The benefit is that at compile time we will know that our flow is valid

 ## Bitcoin handshake